Pandi, Bulacan: Geography

 Pandi is located at the center of four adjoining towns of Bulacan Province: Santa Maria; Bustos; Angat; and Balagtas.
-The land area are mostly rice fields devoted for planting crops and agriculture.
+The land area is composed mostly of rice fields devoted for planting crops and agriculture.
 Some barrios of the town are covered by irrigation system coming from Angat Dam on the Angat River.

-There are many little rivers that branch out from this river that become estuaries.
-Some little rivers provide livelihood by fanning gold.
+There are many streams that branch out from this river that become estuaries.
+Some of these provide livelihood by fanning gold.
 The biggest river is Bunsuran River that empties itself to the Philippine Sea.
 Along the side of the rivers are banana plantations thriving naturally and many taro plants.

 Pandi is rich in many natural brooks coming from the mainland itself.
 In some remote areas the lands are still covered by bamboo trees that naturally thrive and multiplies.
 Some lands privately owned have mango plantations.
 In some areas that are privately owned are rock deposits being used for housing materials.
 The eastern area of Poblacion is gifted by the natural panoramic beauty of the scenery of Sierra Madre Mountains in Luzon.
 Owing to this the morning climate is always cloudy and cool in some areas of the town proper of Pandi, Bulacan.
 Some of the natural variations in topography of Pandi land areas have been evened out due to the urbanization of the town.
 The town's central area has been altered substantially by commercial establishments.

 Pandi was part of 2nd congressional district from 1987 to 2022.
 It was moved to 5th district along with Balagtas, Bocaue, and Guiguinto.